AI Summary

 - Infographics

-If you want to learn how to create a lead magnet and send it in a marketing email or add it to your form’s confirmation messages, check out this helpful tutorial on how to create a simple lead magnet optin form in WordPress.
+If you want to build one from scratch, check out this tutorial on how to create a simple lead magnet optin form in WordPress.

 Next, Print Form Submissions With WPForms

-And there you have it!
-You now know how to send a PDF attachment in a form notification email to people when they sign up for your email list.
-Want to save all your form entries via PDF?
-Check out this article on how to print your WordPress form submissions to PDF.
+And there you have it.
+You now know three ways to send a PDF in a form notification email, whether you’re attaching an uploaded file, generating one automatically, or sharing a download link.
+Want to save all your form entries as PDFs too?
+Check out this guide on how to print your WordPress form submissions to PDF.

 Create Your WordPress Form Now